HB 420 "The Business of Golf" in St. Andrews, Scotland

 Students arrange their own tee times to play any of the seven Links Trust Courses in St. Andrews.

 Students are asked to produce a short video depicting their study abroad experience.
-Below are the student videos from 2007-2008 and 2010-2016.
-The 2017 students didn't produce a video.
-Enjoy!
+Below are the student videos from 2007-2019.
+The 2009 group did not produce a video and the 2008 and 2010 videos are blocked due to copyright issues.
+We did not conduct the program in 2018.